davidclough/node/_documents/javascript-guide/javascript-guide.md

 Unlike with function declarations the actual function variable declaration is hoisted to the top of the current scope but the location where function is defined and assigned to that variable stays exactly where it is.
 The function will be `undefined` until that point.

-> Note: Expression syntax has been preferred over declaration syntax in this document due to a combination of `top-down Evaluation` and `hoisting` (explained earlier).
-It helps to keep you inline with the practice of always declaring something before you use it.
-If you haven't then hoisting will move the declaration of the function to the top of its scope but it will remain undefined until the point where _you_ actually defined it and you will get an exception if you call it before that point.
-Keeping to strict practices when writing JavaScript is an extra aid to helping you write robust code.

 ##### Function as a Method
 This is exactly like a function expression but the function is assigned to a property of an object.

     var myObject = {};
     myObject.addNumbers = function (x1, x2) {
         return x1 + x2;
     };

 #### Anonymous Functions
 There are situations where you may want to define a function _without_ explicitly assigning it to a variable.
-For example, just the right hand side of the above example may be directly supplied as a parameter in a function call, e.g. specifying a callback method or assigning an event handler.
+For example, you may want to specify a callback method or assign an event handler.
 In this example the callback function defined as the first parameter is called once after 2 seconds.

     setTimeout(function () {
       alert("Boo!");
     }, 2000);

 ##### Named Function Expressions
 We can now name our function expressions as below.
-The IE9-compatible Array map was used for convenience of demonstration, although ES5 shim will make it usable in lower versions).
+The IE9-compatible Array map() was used for convenience of demonstration, although an ES5 shim will make it usable in lower versions).
 The only advantage here is that our callback function (named `factorial`) can now call itself.
 In reality the function could have been defined separately from the statement it has been included in.

   	var o =	[1,2,3,4,5].map(function factorial (n) {
   		return !(n > 1) ?
 1 : factorial(n - 1) * n;